gracecxj/Indoor-Positioning/README.md

 **Current results visualization:**

 The following plots is the "error in meters cdf" of different models.
-More detailed plots(such as error line, training curve) can be found in results(*) directory.
+More detailed plots(such as error line plot, training curve plot .etc) can be found in results(*) directory.
+Note: C indicates classification models, while R indicates regression models.

 simple vs dropout: